LuxDL/DocumenterVitepress.jl/docs/src/render_pipeline.md

 ## Finalization

 Finally, if deploying, we move files around such that the only thing deployed is the rendered webpage.

+This means that the contents of `build/.documenter` are deleted, and the contents of `build/final_site` are moved into `build` proper.
+This allows the complete site to be committed directly.

+!!! warning
+    This will probably not work if using a custom, non-detectable deployment configuration!